From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Experiments

-In terms of model-specific performance, the LR and DT models benefited from the PDD method by maintaining reasonable accuracy levels while detecting a controlled number of drifts.
-However, the RF model's overfitting likely influenced PDD's drift detection capabilities, resulting in fewer detected drifts compared to other methods.
-This limited drift detection in the RF model suggests that PDD may not effectively capture all relevant changes when the model is overfitting.
+The results for the \texttt{NOAA} dataset in Table~\ref{tab:exp_NOAA} show that while overall accuracy levels across methods remain relatively stable—with LR and RF models achieving accuracies in the mid- to high 0.70 and DT models around 0.73–0.74, the number of drift detections varies considerably between methods and models.

+For the LR model, the PDD method maintains a consistent accuracy of approximately 0.770 across all batch sizes.
+However, it flags very few drift events, with only 1 drift at 10 batches, 2 at 20 batches, and 4 at 30 batches.
+In contrast, more sensitive methods such as KSWIN and EDDM detect between 10 and 27 drifts (KSWIN) or 10 and 30 drifts (EDDM) across the same batch sizes.

+The DT model exhibits a similar trend in terms of accuracy, where PDD detects only 2 drifts at 10 batches, none at 20 batches, and 3 at 30 batches—again, far fewer than the consistently higher counts produced by KSWIN and EDDM (which report 10, 20, and 30 drifts, respectively).

+The RF model presents a different pattern.
+Although its overall accuracy stays in the 0.78–0.79 range, PDD's drift detection is notably inconsistent: it detects 5 drifts at 10 batches, 0 drifts at 20 batches, and then jumps to 22 drifts at 30 batches.
+This inconsistency is particularly striking when compared to KSWIN (which detects 10, 18, and 26 drifts) and EDDM (with 10, 20, and 30 drifts).
+Given that the RF model is known to overfit—evidenced by an almost perfect training accuracy contrasted with its moderate test accuracy—this erratic behavior in PDD’s drift detection may be influenced by the overfitting, which can distort the Partial Dependence Profile (PDP) comparisons used by PDD.

+Other methods show their characteristics: PH remains steady with 3 drifts for LR and RF (and 2 for DT) across all batch sizes, while HDDM-A and HDDM-W detect a moderate number of drifts that vary with both model and batch size.

-Overall, the PDD method demonstrates limited effectiveness for the NOAA dataset, particularly outside the 20-batch scenario.
-While it maintains reasonable accuracy and controls the number of drift detections in the LR and DT models, its performance diminishes in the RF model due to overfitting.
-This indicates that PDD may not be the most reliable drift detection method in environments where models are prone to overfitting, as it may overlook significant drifts by reducing sensitivity.
-In contrast, methods like KSWIN and EDDM offer higher sensitivity and more consistent drift detection, making them more suitable for applications requiring comprehensive drift identification, albeit with a higher risk of false positives.
+In summary, while the PDD method yields stable accuracy and a controlled number of drift detections for the LR and DT models, its performance in the RF model is inconsistent—likely due to overfitting effects.
+This suggests that PDD might be less reliable in environments where models are prone to overfitting, as it can under-detect or inconsistently detect drift events compared to more sensitive methods like KSWIN and EDDM, which, although potentially generating more false positives, offer a more consistent detection framework across different batch sizes and models.

-\subsection{\texttt{Ozone}}

-The results for the \texttt{Ozone} dataset demonstrate varied performances across different drift detection methods seen in Table~\ref{tab:exp_Ozone}, models, and batch sizes.
-Notably, the PDD method showed moderate accuracy levels, achieving $0.9353$ with $10$ batches, $0.8984$ with $20$ batches, and $0.8724$ with $30$ batches in the LR model.
-While PDD maintained a consistent number of detected drifts across batch sizes for the LR model, its performance slightly declined as the number of batches increased.
+\subsubsection{\texttt{Ozone}}